Community Services Directorate Territory Privacy Principle

 - Public Sector Act 2014;

-The Community Services Directorate has responsibility for a wide range of human services functions in the ACT, including: multicultural, Aboriginal and Torres Strait Islander, women, older people, public and community housing services and policy, homelessness and community services, children and young people, family support services and policy, disability services and policy, therapy services and Child and Family Centres and Domestic and Family Safety.
+The Community Services Directorate has responsibility for a wide range of human services functions in the ACT, including: multicultural, Aboriginal and Torres Strait Islander, women, seniors and veterans, public and community housing services and policy, homelessness and community services, children and young people, family support services and policy, disability services and policy, Child Development Services (therapy services), Child and Family Centres and Domestic and Family Safety.

 Key Principle: Agencies must have policies and procedures in place to ensure they manage information in an open and transparent way.